 However, if you’ll stay within the essential equipment, make sure to skip the snow foam step then.

-1. Park The Car In Shaded Area
+1. Park The Car In a Shaded Area

 Before you start washing the car, you should move it away from the Sun.
 I know that it’s hard to move from it entirely, but try to find some shaded area.

 If you don’t have a spot to hide, wash your car earlier in the morning or later in the afternoon.
+You can even wash your car at night, but make sure to have proper lighting.

 By washing your car in direct sunlight, water and soap will dry too quickly, and it can cause watermarks on the paint.